 With age, you may develop the need for reading glasses in order to compensate for a condition called presbyopia.
 When this condition is treated with Custom All Laser LASIK, you and your doctor may decide to leave one eye slightly nearsighted.
 This is called monovision and may allow you to maintain your ability to read after presbyopia begins.
 Your other eye will be fully treated for distance vision.
 Gaining this up-close vision means sacrificing some distance sharpness.
 (Many people have already elected monovision correction with their contacts or glasses.)
 Monovision corrects presbyopia by using one eye to see up close and one eye to see in the distance.
 This procedure can eliminate the need for reading glasses or bifocals.

-Before performing monovision with All Laser LASIK, Dr. Tran has his patients wear contact lenses to create the same effect to ensure monovision is the best choice for each individual patient.
+Before performing monovision with Custom All Laser LASIK, our Coastal Vision surgeons have patients wear contact lenses to create the same effect during a trial period to ensure monovision is the best choice for them.

-Patients adjust well to monovision.
 Although it may take several days, the vast majority of patients who try monovision adjust well to it.
 The brain learns to select the eye that gives it the sharpest image for near or far vision and automatically filters out the slightly unfocused image from the other eye.
-After Monovision All Laser LASIK, for example, you can see a road map clearly; the brain will use the near eye to read the map and will automatically suppress the information coming to it from the distance eye.
+After monovision All Laser LASIK, for example, you can see a road map clearly; the brain will use the nearsighted eye to read the map and will automatically suppress the information coming to it from the distance eye.

 Monovision is a safe and effective procedure for people over 40 who are unhappy because they can no longer see up close and who don’t want to be constantly finding and putting on reading glasses.